UzL-PrivSec/dp-kmeans-max-cover/README.md

   TODO
 )
 ```
-In `demo.py` you can find a full example of how DPM can be used to cluster a data set.
+In `demo.py` you can find a full example of how EMMC can be used to cluster a data set.

 ## Authors
 The code is based on the pseudo-code in the [paper](https://ojs.aaai.org/index.php/AAAI/article/view/17099) 'Differentially Private K-Means Clustering via Exponential Mechanism and Max Cover'.

-The implementation was done by Anton Kosjakov (dev@kosjakov.de) and modified by Johannes Liebenow (j.liebenow@uni-luebeck.de).
+The implementation is a result of the master thesis of Anton Kosjakov (dev@kosjakov.de) and was modified by Johannes Liebenow (j.liebenow@uni-luebeck.de).